GoogleCloudPlatform/professional-services/tools/pubsub2inbox/README.md

     with added OAuth2 bearer token from GCP.
   - [gcscopy.py](output/gcscopy.py): copies files between buckets.
   - [logger.py](output/logger.py): Logs message in Cloud Logging.
+  - [pubsub.py](output/pubsub.py): Sends one or more Pub/Sub messages.

 Please note that the output processors have some IAM requirements to be able to pull information from GCP: